Below is a list of places you can turn to for information and help during COVID-19:

 Winter energy payment increase

-The winter energy payment has received a one-off doubling to $1400 for couples and $900 for singles, likely to help 850,000 people.
+The winter energy payment has received a one-off doubling to $1400 for couples and $900 for singles.

 Financial guidance and budgeting help

-The Government has announced a six-month mortgage holiday for those whose incomes have been affected by COVID-19.
+The Government supports banks in permitting a six-month mortgage suspension for those whose incomes have been affected by COVID-19.
 People worried about their ability to finance other loans as a result of COVID-19 should contact their bank or finance company as soon as they can.

 Banks and other lenders have indicated their willingness to work with customers who are struggling financially.
 A range of options is available to help.